fluidself/fluidself.org/_books/psychology/the-elephant-in-the-brain.md

 Artists, in turn, often respond to this incentive by using techniques that are more difficult or demanding, but which don’t improve the intrinsic properties of the final product.
 “From an evolutionary point of view,” writes Miller, “the fundamental challenge facing artists is to demonstrate their fitness by making something that lower-fitness competitors could not make, thus proving themselves more socially and sexually attractive.”
 Artists routinely sacrifice expressive power and manufacturing precision in order to make something more “impressive” as a fitness display.

-**Charity**
+### Charity

 James Andreoni proposed a different model for why we donate to charity.
 Instead of acting strictly to improve the well-being of others, Andreoni theorized, we do charity in part because of a selfish psychological motive: it makes us happy.
 Part of the reason we give to homeless people on the street, for example, is because the act of donating makes us feel good, regardless of the results.
 Andreoni calls this the “warm glow” theory.
 It helps explain why so few of us behave like effective altruists.
 Consider these two strategies for giving to charity: (1) setting up an automatic monthly payment to the Against Malaria Foundation, or (2) giving a small amount to every panhandler, collection plate, and Girl Scout.
 Making automatic payments to a single charity may be more efficient at improving the lives of others, but the other strategy—giving more widely, opportunistically, and in smaller amounts—is more efficient at generating those warm fuzzy feelings.
 When we “diversify” our donations, we get more opportunities to feel good.

 Five factors that influence our charitable behavior:

-1: Visibility.
+1. Visibility.
 We give more when we’re being watched.

-2: Peer pressure.
+2. Peer pressure.
 Our giving responds strongly to social influences.

-3: Proximity.
+3. Proximity.
 We prefer to help people locally rather than globally.

-4: Relatability.
+4. Relatability.
 We give more when the people we help are identifiable (via faces and/or stories) and give less in response to numbers and facts.

-5: Mating motive.
+5. Mating motive.
 We’re more generous when primed with a mating motive.

 The conclusion is pretty clear.
 We may get psychological rewards for anonymous donations, but for most people, the “warm fuzzies” just aren’t enough.
 We also want to be seen as charitable.
 Griskevicius calls this phenomenon “blatant benevolence.”
 Patrick West calls it “conspicuous compassion.”
 The idea is that we’re motivated to appear generous, not simply to be generous, because we get social rewards only for what others notice.
 In other words, charity is an advertisement, a way of showing off.